foodbodidev/foodbodi-server/README.md

 - User data is included in reponses from login apis as name "data"
 - Can obtain from GET /api/profile (require token)
 - To update profile, use POST /api/profile (require token)
-#### Add restaurant / food_truck
+#### Add restaurant
 Make sure you have a token
 - To create new one + add foods: POST /api/restaurant
 - To update existing one + add foods : PUT /api/restaurant/{restaurant_id}
 - To delete : DELETE /api/restaurant/{restaurant_id}
 - To get data : GET /api/restaurant/{restaurant_id}
 - To get the menu of a restaurant : GET /api/restaurant/{restaurant_id}/foods

+####Recommend flow
+- After user enter license, we send [POST /api/restaurant](#create-restaurant) to create new one first then get the restaurant_id
+- In the Add form, when user add a food, we can [POST /api/food](#create-food) to add directly
+- If user delete food, we call [DELETE /api/food](#delete-food) to delete directly
+- When user hit submit, we only send restaurant information to update the restaurant [PUT /api/restaurant](#update-restaurant)

+- <b>When user edit restaurant, we can reuse above logic.</b>

 #### Create, Update, Delete foods
 - To create : POST /api/food